shenweima/WheatCo-expression/README.md

 # WheatCo-expression
-build co-expression network for wheat
+building co-expression network for wheat

 A paper named ["Integrating Co-Expression Networks with GWAS to Prioritize Causal Genes in Maize"](http://www.plantcell.org/content/early/2018/11/09/tpc.18.00299) was published on the plant cell journal.
 This paper combined GWAS data and co-expression data for key genes mining in maize.
 I want to use this method in wheat.